Willard "Digger" Barnes: Dallas (2012 TV series)

 In the episode "Let Me In", his name was seen written on the will of his wife.
 Cliff would mention his name in "Love & Family", saying he would finally gain control of what had been stolen from Digger Barnes.

-Despite obtaining Ewing Oil at the end of the original series, Cliff didn't let the feud drop and in 2013 his prime goal was taking down the Ewings and getting hold of their new company Ewing Energies, still feeling that Digger and the Barnes were cheated.
+Despite obtaining Ewing Oil at the end of the original series, Cliff did not let the feud drop and in 2013 his prime goal was taking down the Ewings and getting hold of their new company Ewing Energies, still feeling that Digger and the Barnes were cheated.
 This feud ended when Cliff was implicated in the murder of J.R.
 Ewing and sent to a Mexican prison.
 Although his daughter Pamela (Digger's granddaughter) discovered Cliff was innocent of J.R.'s murder, she left him in prison for indirectly killing her unborn children on a rig explosion, but gave Cliff the deeds to Digger's deserved land, only at the expense of not being able to enjoy it.
 Overall though, Pamela decided to continue on the Barnes-Ewing feud, being the third generation.